Industrial import price index overview

 Import prices for total industry

 Import prices for energy products (which constitute almost 12 % of the total euro area index) are much more volatile than the prices for the other product groups.
 Apart from a temporary drop in the second half of 2006 they increased between January 2005 and July 2008.
-Then they fell by 60 percentage points during the crisis.
-Afterwards the price level rose to a peak level of more than 170 index points in March 2012.
+Then they fell by almost 60 percentage points during the crisis.
+Afterwards the price level rose to a peak level of 173 index points in March 2012.
 Between March 2012 and February 2016 the import price level for energy fell again to a long time low of around 70 percentage points.
-Since the beginning of 2016 prices are increasing again and have regained an index level of 110.
+Since the beginning of 2016 prices were increasing again but then plummeted as a result of the Covid-19 crisis.

-In all countries for which data since 2005 are available total import prices show basically the same up-and-down-pattern.
+In all countries for which data are available since 2006, total import prices show similar up-and-down-patterns.
 Positive rates of around 4 % or more in 2006 followed by lower but still positive rates in 2007 and again relatively high rates in 2008.
 For 2009 all countries recorded negative rates of change (corresponding with the steep fall of the index in the second half of 2008 and early 2009) and again relatively high positive rates in 2010 and 2011.
 In 2012 the growth rates were clearly lower again.
-In 2013, 2014, 2015, and 2016 import prices in all Member States of the euro area registered a negative annual growth rate but regained positive levels in 2017 (Table 1).
+In 2013, 2014, 2015, and 2016 import prices in all Member States of the euro area registered a negative annual growth rate but regained positive levels in 2017 and in 2018.
+In 2019 prices dropped in quite a number of countries.
+In 2020 prices dropped in all countries for which data are available.
+(Table 1).

 Table 2 provides an overview of the annual changes for the main industrial groupings but also for the various manufacturing activities.
 Strong ups and downs in the annual prices can be observed in particular for mining and the extraction of petroleum and gas, for coke and refined petroleum but also for basic metals.